 Milstar (Military Strategic and Tactical Relay satellite)

-The first and second Miltar 1 satellites were launched in 1994-95.
-However, the first of a new generation of Milstar satellites was placed in a useless orbit because of a flight software error in its Centaur upper stage during launch on Apr.
-30, 1999.
+The first and second Milstar 1 satellites were launched in 1994-95.
+However, the first of a new generation of Milstar satellites was placed in a useless orbit because of a flight software error in its Centaur upper stage during launch on April 30, 1999.
 With the satellite costing about $800 million, and the launcher a further $433 million, this is believed to be the most expensive unmanned loss in the history of Cape Canaveral launch operations.
-The second, third, and fourth Milstar 2 satellites were, however, successfully delivered into their intended orbits, on Feb.
-27, 2001, Jan.
-15, 2002, and Apr.
-8, 2003, respectively, by Delta-4(01)B Centaur T launch vehicles.
+The second, third, and fourth Milstar 2 satellites were, however, successfully delivered into their intended orbits, on February 27, 2001, January 15, 2002, and April 8, 2003, respectively, by Delta-4(01)B Centaur T launch vehicles.

 Related categories MILITARY RECONNAISSANCE AND SURVEILLANCE